Chat with us, powered by LiveChat

 Rather than thinking of it as "paying for a session," it may be helpful to reframe it as an investment in yourself.
 And as a thank you for someone who puts everything aside to tend to your best interests.

 When you’re choosing a guide to work with, make sure they’re reliable, mature, and an excellent listener.
-The clearer your intentions, the more clearly you'll be able to understand theirs.
+The clearer your intentions, the more you'll be able to understand theirs.

 Why Tripsitters Matter